-On the Audio Cache page of the Preferences dialog you will find the following two options:
+In both the stand-alone implementation and the plug-in, you will find the following two options:

-- Audio cache: This shows the location of the audio cache Melodyne uses for its work. - Audio cache size: This allows you to adjust the size of the cache.
+- Audio cache: Shows the location on your hard disk of the audio cache Melodyne requires for internal processing. - Audio cache size: Determines the maximum size of this cache.

-The cache is used to store files Melodyne needs temporarily.
+The audio cache is used to store files Melodyne needs temporarily for its work.
 The size of the files generated depends on the audio files being processed as well as upon the algorithm Melodyne is using for the detection.